foundry-vtt-community/wiki.js/setup/hosting/azure-web-app.md

 f.
 Navigate to your application using the URL provided in the **Overview** blade

 **Note**: Your installation can take from 5-10 minutes to initialize.
 Please be patient as your app service downloads the docker image and initializes

+### Better Backend Storage (Storage Account)
+I prefer to use a storage account to house all of my data.
+You should too.
+It's cheap and a great way to make sure you never lose your hardcore, custom-built campaign.
+Here's what you need to do!
+1. Deploy a storage account

 ### Troubleshooting
 Troubleshooting can be a pain.
 Luckily, there are only a few things that can go wrong here.